-In terms of More People Caring for Our Environment, the council has contributed to significant improvements in recycling rates (up 18% since 2013/14, with an equivalent reduction in refuse).
-Dry recycling has also doubled since 2006/07, and the local composting rate has risen by a third.
-Volunteers have also continued to contribute significantly to the borough remaining clean and green, with street champions continuing to be very active and increase in number and Darlington Cares - a local organisation comprised of significant local employers in order to coordinate their corporate social responsibility activities - doubled the number of volunteer hours dedicated by members to local litter picks and park improvements, including via a new 'Parks Auction' initiative which was shortlisted for an LGC award.
+In terms of More People Caring for Our Environment, whilst the proportion of household waste sent for recycling fell slightly in 2018/19, Darlington remains above the regional average for this metric and the Council has contributed to significant improvements in recycling rates over the medium-term (up 20% since 2013/14, with an equivalent reduction in refuse).
+Volunteers have also continued to contribute significantly to the borough remaining clean and green, with street champions continuing to be very active and Darlington Cares - a local organisation comprised of significant local employers in order to coordinate their corporate social responsibility activities - doubled the number of volunteer hours last year dedicated by members to local litter picks and park improvements, including via a 'Parks Auction' initiative which was shortlisted for an LGC award.

-In terms of encouraging residents to be active and involved, data relating to the proportion of adults who are physically active in Darlington appears to have worsened over the past year however significant work has continued to be undertaken to support residents to be more active, including by the council's Move More team and sustainable transport service.
-More broadly, in terms of widening general participation in civic life, a significant consultation exercise has recently been undertaken into the local library service which will seek to increase membership and usage, and an increase oin visitors to the local Head of Steam museum has also been recorded over the last year.
+In terms of encouraging residents to be active and involved, data relating to the proportion of adults who are physically active in Darlington appears to have improved over the past year, surpassing the North East average, possibly reflecting significant work undertaken by council staff to support residents to be more active, including the Council's Move More team and sustainable transport service.
+More broadly, in terms of widening general participation in civic life, signficant work continues to improve the local library service which will seek to increase membership and usage, and a further increase in visitors to the local Head of Steam museum was also recorded over the last year.